 One Stop Student Services is the customer service area representing the Offices of the Registrar, Bursar, and Financial Aid.
 The website is a centralized location where you can see upcoming important dates, find university forms, find classes, and view billing, financial aid, and personal records information.

-DAAP students can schedule their advising appointment by utilizing this online application.
-Starfish must be accessed through your Canopy/Blackboard account.
+DAAP students can schedule their advising appointment online through Starfish.

 Student Code of Conduct